 As the injury continues to heal, new blood vessels form and the collagen fibers even out.
 This ultimately leads to the scar fading as time progresses.
-The reasons why evidence of a previous injury sometimes persists is because hair follicles and sweat glands under the skin may have been permanently damaged or destroyed at the time of injury.
 A wound is not classified as a scar until it is completely healed.

 From a medical standpoint, there is no need to pay any attention to a scar.
 Once properly healed, a former wound that is now a scar has no potential of becoming infected or causing any further medical complications.
 Cosmetically unappealing scars may cause psychological stress, in which case one may opt to have it removed.

 What can I do to get rid of a scar?

 Conventional treatments for scar removal ranged from surgery and dermabrasion to cryotherapy and liposuction as well as several other therapies.
 The results from these procedures, however, were often less than satisfactory.

 At Advanced Dermatology PC we pride ourselves on continuously updating our technology and training our doctors so that we can provide our patients with the latest and most affective forms of treatment.
 In the realm of scar removal, we employ several different lasers depending on amongst other things the size, shape, depth, and location of the scar, amongst other things.
 Call to schedule a consultation with one of our cosmetic surgeons who will be glad to advise you about different treatment options.

 How does laser scar removal work?